GC-DRI/DRI26/text-analysis.md

 ```

 ## Evaluation
 Check all sentences below that are correct:

 <Quiz>
 - You can get a visual representation of occurrences of a word with the `dispersion_plot` method.*
-- The `dispersion_plot` method allows you to input a list of strings, as long as you split them with commas.*
+- The `dispersion_plot` method allows you to input a list of strings as long as you split them with a comma.*
-- In a list of strings, the commas must come outside of the quotation marks.*
+- In a list of strings the commas must come outside of the quotation marks.*
 </Quiz>

 # Make your analysis count